Culmenus/Teymi5-TV2/verk3/saudakodi.md

 - The board, represented with a one-hot encoding of each tile
 - The cards in hand, represented by a 50-element vector whose elements in turn represent the number of a given card in the current hand
 - The trash pile (used cards), represented in the same way as the current hand

+The reward function will return 0 for any state other than a terminal state.
+The reward will be 1 for a win, -1 for a loss and 0 for a draw.